wefixit-AT/oVirtBackup/README.md

 backup.py -c config.cfg -d

 	-c ...
 Path to the config file
-	-a ... prompts tool to backup all vms (wipes out vm list in config file) -d ...
+	-a ... prompts tool to backup all vms (replace vm list in config file) -d ...
 Debug flag

 ## Configuration